Working with Strings in Python

 Table of Contents

-Strings are one of the most frequently used data types in Python.
+Strings in Python are one of the most frequently used data types in Python.
 As a python programming, it becomes extremely crucial to know how to work with strings and wrangle them to a desired form.
 In this tutorial, you will learn about the various functions and methods that can be called on a string and what exactly they do.
 In specific terms, these are what you will learn by the end of this tutorial.

 • Accessing substrings through indexing and slicing